 Paul writes, “You are all sons of light and sons of the day.
 We are not of the night nor darkness.”
 (1 Thess.
 5:5 NKJV).

 Beloved, though the world is full of darkness, you are the light of the world, and you have overcome the darkness of this world through your faith in Christ.

 The Lord Jesus said, “You are the light of the world.
 A city that is set on a hill cannot be hidden.”
 (Matt.
 5:14 NKJV).

 Therefore, “Let your light so shine before men, that they may see your good works and glorify your Father in heaven.”
 (Matt.
 5:16 NKJV).

 “Do all things without complaining and disputing, that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world.”
 (Philip.
 2:14-15 NKJV).

-Prayer: My Dear Heavenly Father, I acknowledge and declare today my victory over the world by reason of my spiritual union with Christ.
-I am the light of the world and I shine in the darkness of this world, and the darkness of this world cannot comprehend me, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I acknowledge and declare today my victory over the world because of my spiritual union with Christ.
+I am the light of the world, and I shine in the darkness of this world, and the darkness of this world cannot comprehend me, in Jesus’ name.
 Amen.